 To make your paste, whiz together the garlic, ginger, chilli, the stalks from the fresh coriander (setting the leaves aside for later), the garam masala, smoked paprika, salt, pepper, tomato purée, chopped tomatoes and the toasted cumin and coriander seeds in a blender until smooth.

 Chop the scallions into small slices and cut the mushrooms into small bite-size pieces.
-Put the oil into a large frying pan over a high heat, and once the pan and oil are hot, add the mushrooms and fry for 3–4 minutes.
-Add the scallions and cook for 2-3 more minutes, stirring occasionally, If the veg starts to stick, add a few tablespoons of water.
+Put a large non stick frying pan over a high heat, and once the pan is hot, add the mushrooms and fry for 3–4 minutes.
+Add the scallions and cook for 2 more minutes, stirring occasionally, If the veg starts to stick, add a few tablespoons of water.

 Drain the chickpeas, rinse thoroughly, leave aside.
 Add the paste and coconut milk to the pan and bring to the boil, then reduce the heat to a simmer and cook for a further 5-10 minutes, add the drained chickpeas to the pan and mix well.